No previous complementary therapy skills are required

 The answer to that is very much dependent upon the time you have available for study.
 The course provides the flexibility to study to some degree at your own pace but it is intended for students who are committed to submitting a coursework assignment every 6-8 weeks .i.e. students have 12 months from enrolment in which to complete the course.

-The fee of £795 includes coursework modules and assessment of written homework assignments.
+The fee of £945 includes coursework modules and assessment of written homework assignments.
 Coursework modules are sent to students via email and written homework assignments are also sent for marking and returned to students by email.
+In addition is a recommended reading list which we try to keep as short as possible but does require some additional investment.

-The course fees do not include tutorial fees, currently £165 per two-day (10 hours) tutorial (£195 for central London).
+The course fees do not include tutorial fees, currently £195 per two-day (10 hours) tutorial outside London £235 for London (Birbeck College).
 Attendance at one tutorial is required before completion of the course.

 Methods of payment: